MicrosoftDocs/azure-dev-docs/articles/python/cloud-azure-terminology.md

 ## Azure command-line interface (CLI)

 The [Azure CLI](/azure/what-is-azure-cli) is a set of commands used to create and manage Azure resources, which is especially helpful for automation.
-The Azure CLI is available on all platforms and works across all Azure services.
+The Azure CLI is available on all operating systems and works across most Azure services.

 If you prefer using PowerShell, you can alternately use the [Azure PowerShell module](/powershell/azure).